iPaper/ipaper.github.io/pages/javascript-api--advanced-usage.md

     This iframed flipbook will then be accessible via the globally defined API instance `iPaperAPI`, just like in the single flipbook use case outlined in [quick-start](./quick-start).

+    {% include warning.html content="If `data-ipaper` attribute is not added, then the default API instance will simply select the `<iframe>` that reports back first that it contains a flipbook.
+We cannot guarantee that this is the first flipbook on the page." %}

 2. **Instantiate APIs for subsequent flipbooks.** Subsequent flipbooks will need to added to manually instantiated API constructor manually.
 The API constructor is exposed via the `_iPaperAPI` (note the preceeding underscore character), and a new instance can be created on an `<iframe>` element by passing the element as the first argument: